M-o-a-T/moat-kv/docs/source/code.rst

 If you want to run user code in your MoaT-KV module, call ``cr = await CodeRoot.as_handler(client)``.
-Then, run some code by simply naming it: ``cr("forty.two")`` or ``cr(("forty","two"))`` will run the code stored at ``.moat.kv code proc forty two``.
+Then, run some code by simply naming it: ``cr("forty.two")`` or ``cr(("forty","two"))`` will run the code stored at ``:.moat.kv.code.proc.forty.two``.
 All arguments will be passed to the stored code.